 However, on the plus side, working independently from a kitchen company may offer greater freedom in the materials and finishes available to you.

-Assess the size and shape of your new kitchen in order to work out the best kitchen layout options.
-Your supplier or designer should be able to suggest layout ideas that will make the most of the space you have available.
+In order to work out the best kitchen layout for your new room, you first need to assess the size and shape of your new kitchen.
+Your supplier or designer should be able to suggest kitchen layout ideas that will make the most of the space you have available.

 Your kitchen layout should keep the essential 'working' areas of the kitchen – the sink, oven and hob and fridge – within easy reach of one another.